bjpop/favr/README.txt

   (ii) favr_nonfamily_filter.py:

-       Filtering of variants based on their presence/absence and abundance in samples from non-family members.
+       Filtering of variants based on their presence/absence and abundance in samples from non-relatives.

  (iii) favr_family_annotate.py:

-       Annotation of variants based on their presence/absence in samples from family members.
+       Annotation of variants based on their presence/absence in samples from relatives.

  (iv)  favr_refgene_annotate.py: